sonfack/blog/README.md

   ....<br>
   put you database host name, database user and password<br>

+Upload the database in the repos : blog.sql<br>

 Launch the application <br>
   Open you web browser and enter the url : server/blog/index.php/blog/<br>